PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-18 05:10:36
+Last updated: 2024-04-18 05:11:11
-Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw
+Random Quote: It doesn't matter how tough you are, you're not going to win in this place.
+Not on your own. - Jang Deok-su